alexandrusavu/DCE_LinuxAssessment/README.md

 # Linux Assessment Platform

 A modern, web-based platform for testing Linux knowledge with multiple-choice questions and an interactive bash-like simulator.
-Built with Node.js, Express, and modern ES modules.
+Built with Node.js, Express, and modern ES modules architecture.

 ## 🚀 Quick Start